viernes, 1 de diciembre de 1989

 Will you return like the sea to the sands?

-Will you return as the prisoner who is acquitted
+Will you return like the prisoner set free,

-To give me your love all in one kiss?
+to give me all your love in a single kiss?

-"Come back, come back!"
-I saw myself screaming: "Come back,
+“Come back, come back!”
+I found myself crying,

-new trills will be heard upon your return! "
+new songs will be heard at your return!

 jueves, 27 de abril de 1989